-About The Team.
+About The Team

-Gregory A. Cendana
+Gregory A. Cendana,

 President & Co-Founder

-Gregory is also a graduate of the Rockwood Leadership Institute, the Management Center's Managing to Change the World, the Midwest Academy’s Organizing for Social Change, Training for Change’s Training of Trainers and Wellstone Action's Political Training Program.
-Washington D.C.
-Mayor Muriel Bowser also appointed him to serve on the Commission on Asian and Pacific Islander Affairs after he served a two year term on the Gay, Lesbian, Bisexual & Transgender Advisory Committee under the leadership of Mayor Vince Gray.
+Prior to his current role on the Board of Pharmacy, Washington D.C.
+Mayor Muriel Bowser also appointed him to serve on the Commission on Asian and Pacific Islander Affairs after he served a two year term on the Gay, Lesbian, Bisexual and Transgender Advisory Committee under the leadership of Mayor Vince Gray.
 Gregory also co-founded the Washington Highlands Civic Association and served as its Vice President.
-He has been named one of Washington DC's most influential 40-and-under young leaders, one of the 30 Most Influential Asian Americans Under 30, 40 Influential Asian Americans in Washington, DC’s Inaugural Power 30 Under 30™ Award Recipients & the "Future of DC Politics".
+He has been named one of Washington DC's most influential 40-and-under young leaders, one of the 30 Most Influential Asian Americans Under 30, 40 Influential Asian Americans in Washington, DC’s Inaugural Power 30 Under 30™ Award Recipients and the "Future of DC Politics".
 In his spare time, Gregory enjoys singing karaoke, choreographing dances and trying new recipes.
 Follow him on Twitter and Instagram: @GregoryCendana and TikTok: @GregDances

 Jessica was born in Guam and raised In California.
 She has spent the last 10 years working in the Labor and Nonprofit sectors in various administrative and operations roles.
 Most recently she led a statewide administrative team that organized logistics for 6 strikes with 17 simultaneous picket lines, budgets as large as $1 million, and crowds as big as 53,000.
 As the CSWS Consulting team grows, she is excited to join as the Operations Manager.
 In her free time you can find her tending to her plants or going for runs.